 Arts, Media and Literary Studies equips students with knowledge and skills to become researchers and experts on the role that the arts, literature and media play in society, now and in the past.
 The programme offers a rich multi- and interdisciplinary framework within which students can specialize in one of the following disciplines or combinations of disciplines, under close supervision of a highly qualified research faculty:

-In my research master Literary and Cultural Studies, I focus on the interaction between artist, art and the beholder, how does art move us, and the way we are literally and figuratively moved.
-I chose this research master because it provides the opportunity to explore these interconnections in depth while offering the freedom to chose from a wide range of possibilities to broaden my horizon.
+In my Research Master track Arts, Media and Literary Studies, I focus on the interaction between artist, art and the beholder, how art moves us, and the way we are literally and figuratively moved.
+I chose this Research Master track because it provides the opportunity to explore these interconnections in depth while offering the freedom to chose from a wide range of possibilities to broaden my horizon.
 There are only a few core courses and together with the staff, you can design your own programme according to interests, curiosities and needs.
-For example, I have the chance to do a research internship at the Max-Planck-Institute for empirical aesthetics in Frankfurt, within the framework of the research master.
+For example, I have the chance to do a research internship at the Max-Planck-Institute for empirical aesthetics in Frankfurt, within the framework of the Master track.

-Literary and Cultural Studies focusses especially on theory and methods: within small groups of fellow students and professors with diverse research interests, these are discussed and reflected on a lot.
+Arts, Media and Literary Studies focusses especially on theory and methods: within small groups of fellow students and professors with diverse research interests, these are discussed and reflected on a lot.
 The programme is challenging and demands a lot of reading, critical thinking and academic writing.
 At the same time, it takes you a step further in your own development of research skills.
 I chose this programme at the University of Groningen because it offers this precise and in-depth knowledge of theories and methods that I feel I need for academic research.
-And I would definitely recommend this research master to students who are eager and curious to learn and understand the role of arts in our society.
+And I would definitely recommend this Research Master track to students who are eager and curious to learn and understand the role of arts in our society.

 Are you an international student from a non EU/EEA member state starting a Research Master's programme or Erasmus Mundus Master's programme at the Faculty of Arts?
 If so, you could qualify for the Holland Scholarship, a partial scholarship which helps you to finance your studies.